 When you double or triple the size of your company, you may feel that things aren’t working as smooth anymore, especially with your IT infrastructure.
 (Note: We’re talking about your network, computers, and processes, not your IT support team in this post.
-To learn about outgrowing your IT support, see How Much Is Your Contracted, Overwhelmed IT Guy Really Costing You?)
+To learn about outgrowing your IT support, see

 Keep in mind, you can expect to have more issues because you’re bigger; 50 employees will need more support than 20 employees.
 However, with your larger size, you should be able to afford better solutions to proactively prevent more issues as well.
 You can also afford to automate things, so instead of manually updating the operating system and anti-virus on all 50 computers, you should have a tool to allow you to automate that task, or at least update them remotely without having to sit at each workstation.
 If this is not the case, then most likely, you are seeing these signs.